This Saran Wrap Game is a MUST for Christmas Eve!

 Love funny Christmas party games?
 Try these Saran wrap ball game ideas!

-Need a FUN-for-all-ages game?
+Need a last minute & fun-for-all-ages DIY game?

-Hip Tip: Be sure to check out stores like the Dollar Tree, or re-purpose leftover Halloween candy if you have any.
-You may even already have small gifts, nail polish, travel-sized beauty items, etc. in your gift closet at home!
+Hip Tip: Be sure to check out stores like the Dollar Tree, or repurpose leftover Halloween candy if you have any.
+You may even already have small gifts, nail polish, travel-sized beauty items, etc., in your gift closet at home!

 **Ahem** Isn’t that a lot of plastic?! 🌎 🤯